Dallas's gas panic was totally preventable. Here's why

 Those issues may include skyrocketing gas prices and continued shortages, DeHaan said.

 And Dallas is somewhat lucky.
-Had a similar panic broken out in a city like Atlanta, which does not have refineries nearby, the city could have been left stranded without fuel, DeHaan added.
+Had a similar panic broken out in a city like Atlanta, which does not have refineries or alternative gas pipelines nearby, the city could have been left stranded without fuel, DeHaan added.

 Related: Shale oil boom softens the energy blow from Harvey